ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: faq}

 The account owner can increase the RAM on ESXi servers by following these steps:
-1. Log in to the IBM Cloud console and go to the device list.
+1. Log in to the {{site.data.keyword.cloud_notm}} console and go to the device list.
 2. Select the ESXi server to be modified.
 3. From the details page, click **Modify** next to RAM or memory.
 4. Specify the higher limit, then confirm the change to place your order.
 5. Repeat these steps, as needed, for each additional ESXi server.

-An IBM Cloud representative will confirm the billing change and contact you to schedule a maintenance window for adding the memory.
+An {{site.data.keyword.cloud_notm}} representative will confirm the billing change and contact you to schedule a maintenance window for adding the memory.

-You must manage the IBM Cloud for VMware Solutions components that are created in your IBM Cloud account only from the IBM Cloud for VMware Solutions console, not any other means outside of the console.
-If you change these components outside of the IBM Cloud for VMware Solutions console, the changes are not synchronized with the console.
+You must manage the VMware Solutions components that are created in your {{site.data.keyword.cloud_notm}} account only from the VMware Solutions console, not any other means outside of the console.
+If you change these components outside of the VMware Solutions console, the changes are not synchronized with the console.
 {:note}

 ## Does VMware vSphere use automation to install, configure, and bring up the VMware stack?